-- 2 cups of rosé wine (preferably one that it is little darker in color)
+- 2 cups rosé (preferably one that is darker in color)

 - 2 tablespoons basil, finely chopped

 - In a shallow, freezer proof baking dish combine the wine, simple syrup and basil.
 Stir to combine and then cover with plastic wrap.

 - Place in the freezer and let it sit for an hour

 - Continue to stir with a fork, about every 20 minutes for the next 2 hours.

 - This will keep in the freezer for up to 2 weeks.
 The alcohol in the rosé will keep this from freezing completely so it will stay nice and flakey.